yezhiyi9670/toy-docker-interface/README.md

 # Simple Docker Interface

 This is a toy Python interface to a docker container.
+Note that it only works with Linux hosts and specific container images.

 For usage, check `docker_interface.py` and `test.py`.
 Mandatory requirements is the `pexpect` package.